The Ultimate Guide to Ice Skating in and Around Philadelphia

 Cooper River Park at Cuthbert Boulevard and Park Drive, Cherry Hill

-WinterFest Ice Skating at Cooper River transforms part of the NJ park into a winter wonderland.
-Open Thursday through Sunday until February 17th, the WinterFest features outdoor ice skating (obviously!), arcade games inside the heated tent, and even Intro to Curling lessons for $10.
-Rink admission costs $7, with discounts for children, seniors, and vets.
-Skate rental is $4.
+WinterFest Ice Skating at Cooper River transforms part of the New Jersey park into a winter wonderland.
+Open Thursday through Sunday until February 25th (plus Monday, February 19th), WinterFest features outdoor ice skating (obviously!), and seasonal treats and warming options inside their lodge.
+Rink admission costs $7.50, with discounts for children, seniors, and vets.
+Skate rental is $6.

 Free Ice Skating Around Philadelphia